When Adia Barnes was hired as the head coach of Arizona women’s basketball in 2016, she had high hopes for the future.

 Use the fields below to perform an advanced search of The Daily Wildcat's archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search

 68 items found for your search.
 If no results were found please broaden your search.

 With the new women’s basketball season quickly approaching, there is no better time like the present to take a look at the Pac-12 landscape and see where the Wildcats stand in comparison.

+Arizona softball kicked off its last regular season series at Rita Hillenbrand Memorial Stadium with a doubleheader against Grand Canyon University.
 The No. 10 ranked ‘Cats won both games, but in two completely different styles.

 In a game that saw only nine total hits, and two errors apiece for both teams, the Wildcats were able to win a sloppy one against New Mexico, 3-1.